spryker/spryker-docs/docs/marketplace/dev/front-end/project-structure.md

 ## Main entry points

-The following entry points are needed for the Angular config to build the front-end project.
+The following entry points are needed for the Angular config to build the frontend project.

 - ZedUi (Project)
     - Presentation